izderadicka/audioserve/README.md

 [ [**DEMO AVAILABLE** - shared secret: mypass] ](https://audioserve.zderadicka.eu)

-**Version 0.16 brings a LOT of changes, so I recommend to read README even for existing users**
+**Version 0.16 brings a LOT of changes, so I recommend to read README even for existing users, especially for Docker installation it is ESSENTIAL to map host_directory or named volume to audioserve --data_dir (defaults to /home/audioserve/.audioserve)**

 Simple personal server to serve audio files from directories.
 Intended primarily for audio books, but anything with decent directories structure will do.
 Focus here is on simplicity and minimalist design.